Understanding the Multichannel Capabilities of Contact Centers

 2. Effective Email Support

 Still, email remains a powerful tool for business and marketing.
-You can start using it more effectively by investing in an email response management system.
-Make sure to integrate this with other communication channels to optimize your contact center operation.
+You can use it more effectively by investing in an email response management system.
+Integrate this with other communication channels to optimize your contact center operation.

 3. Real-time or Asynchronous Chat